vladislav-morozov/noisy-extreme/README.md

 It contains

 - A simulation study for the properties of various confidence intervals for extreme quantiles when only noisy observations are available.
-- An empirical application to differences in the productivity of the best and the worst firms in denser and less denser areas.
+- An empirical application to differences in the productivity of the best and the worst firms in denser and less dense areas.

 The codes are written in Matlab.
-They can run to reproduce the simulation and empirical results presented in the [paper](https://arxiv.org/abs/2210.08524) and the [Online Appendix](https://vladislav-morozov.github.io/files/2_noisyExtremeSupplement.pdf).
+They can be run to reproduce the simulation and empirical results presented in the [paper](https://arxiv.org/abs/2210.08524) and the [Online Appendix](https://vladislav-morozov.github.io/files/2_noisyExtremeSupplement.pdf).

 ## Contents